jcaillon/valet/tests.d/1100-self-config/results.approved.md

 # Log/output configuration
 # -----------
 # If true, will simplify the log output for CI/CD environments:
-# will display the logs without colors, without wrapping lines and with the full date.
+# will display the logs without colors, without icons, without wrapping lines and with the full date.
 VALET_CONFIG_ENABLE_CI_MODE="${VALET_CONFIG_ENABLE_CI_MODE:-}"

 # If true, will disable the icons (using nerd font).